EFFECTS OF INADEQUATE PHYSICAL PREPARATION OF LIQUID FUEL FOR COMBUSTION

 To extract maximum efficiency from a combustion engine we need to follow the guidelines of two 19th-century engineers; Nicolas Sadi Carnot, often described as the "father of thermodynamics," and Rudolf Diesel, inventor of the diesel engine.

-In their own words they managed to capture the principles which until today remain the cornerstone of achieving optimal output during combustion process.
+In their own words, they lay out the principles which remain the cornerstone of achieving maximum work from combustion.